kapturoff/online-shop/README.md

 python -m pip install -r requirements.txt
 ```

-After this, you need to create a new database for your instance of the online shop, which will store its data.
+After this, you need to create a new database for your instance of the online shop, which will store shop data.

 ```shell
 python manage.py migrate
 ```

-Create superuser to access the admin site via him.
+Then create superuser to access the admin site via him.

 ```
 python manage.py createsuperuser